AI-Finished Campaign | Snuggies Diapers

 Overview

 I decided to revive an old campaign that I worked on for a diaper brand that was cancelled midway through the process.
 I was given the images to use for my portfolio, and I like the quirky art direction, but they were unfinished.
-One monster had been created in 3D, but two were missing, so I decided to experiment with Midjourney to create the missing ones, and also finish the retouching.
+One monster had been created in 3D, but two were missing, so I used Midjourney to create the missing ones, and also finish the retouching.

 Tools